-- Dismiss the allegation b.
+Dismiss the allegation

+b.
 Proceed with the disposition of the violation.
-The - b.
-Proceed with the disposition of the violation.
 The Vice President may issue a warning or reprimand, impose specific restrictions, assess a fine and/or require restitution, assign community service, place the student on disciplinary probation (with or without other restrictions), suspend the student, or expel the student.
 The decision of the Vice President will be considered final unless the student appeals the decision of the Vice President within three working days.
-The appeal must be submitted as outlined in the Galveston College c.
-Prepare a complaint and forward the complaint to the Student Affairs Committee.

-Policy found in the Galveston College Catalog, Galveston College Student Handbook or www.gc.edu.
+The appeal must be submitted as outlined in the Galveston College Policy found in the Galveston College Catalog, Galveston College Student Handbook or www.gc.edu.